volojs/volo/volo/amdify/doc.md

 ## Usage

-    volo.js amdify path/to/file.js [depend=] [export=]
+    volo.js amdify [-noConflict] path/to/file.js [depend=] [exports=]

+where:

-where depend is a comma-separated list of dependencies, with no spaces, and export is the global value created by the file that should be treated as the module's export value.
+* depend is a comma-separated list of dependencies, with no spaces
+* exports is the global value created by the file that should be treated as the module's exported value.
+* -noConflict indicates that code shoud be included to call the exports value's noConflict method if it exists.

 ## Details